moolah-ecommerce/wordpress-content-plugin/readme.txt

 == Installation ==

 Upload the Moolah plugin to your blog, activate it, then enter your Moolah Store ID.
 Very simple.
-You find all the information you need, and more, at http://moolah-ecommerce.com/learn .
+You find all the information you need, and more, at http://moolah-ecommerce.com/learn/deploy .

+Also, you can watch our video tutorial at http://www.youtube.com/watch?v=MUeOhLBhax8 .

 == Screenshots ==